charlesreid1-toy-factory/clint-eastwood/Readme.md

 ./scripts/ops.py --help
 ```

-This will show you the help menu, with each possible action listed at the bottom.
+This will show you the help menu:

 ```
 $ ./scripts/ops.py --help